Oklahoma State vs. Baylor NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- Oklahoma State and its opponents have scored at least 49.5 points only twice this year.
+- Oklahoma State and its opponents have combined for 49.5 points only two times this season.

-- Baylor's games have gone over 49.5 points in three of four chances this season.

-- Saturday's total is 19.1 points lower than the two team's combined 68.6 points per game average.

 - In 2021, games involving the Bears have averaged a total of 50.6 points, 1.1 more than the set over/under in this contest.